-- Drive on carefully. - Have the brake system checked immediately at a qualified specialist workshop. - Drive on carefully at an adjusted speed and at a sufficient distance from the vehicle in front. - If the multifunction display shows a display message, comply with - Visit a qualified specialist workshop.
+- Have the brake system checked immediately at a qualified specialist workshop. - Drive on carefully at an adjusted speed and at a sufficient distance from the vehicle in front. - If the multifunction display shows a display message, comply with it. - Visit a qualified specialist workshop.